jpbautista1295/shiftcare-client-search/README.md

 - Basically, the REST application will function similarly to the CLI application.
 Provided that the proper parameters are indicated, as specified on the documentation I’ve provided above.

-## Possible Improvements:
+## Possible Improvements

 1. Add pagination and results per page option
-2. Add a way to do exact search, string begins or ends with, etc. Similar to the `ransack` gem does it.
+2. Add a way to do exact search, string begins or ends with, etc. Similar to how the `ransack` gem does it.
 3. Add query objects instead of doing the logic to filter inside the search service.
 4. Possibly provide a way to add more fields that can be filtered out if the JSON file provided in the remote_url parameter contains more than the initial fields (`id`, `full_name`, `email`) indicated.
 5. Add a functional UI to possibly consume the API endpoints from Sinatra.